khaeru/sdmx/doc/walkthrough.rst

 Next, we will query for some data.
 The step is simple: call :meth:`.Client.get` with `resource_type="data"` as the first argument, or the alias :meth:`.Client.data`.

-First, however, we describe some of the many options offered by SDMX and :mod:`pandSDMX` for data queries.
+First, however, we describe some of the many options offered by SDMX and :mod:`sdmx` for data queries.

 Choose a data format
 --------------------